superg3m/ckit/README.md

 	So if I have no memeory leaks according to the tag system then I can be reasonably confident that there are no memory bugs.

-	But in regards to dangling pointers maybe I can just give back a index indead of a pointer (Handles are the better pointers) Another Thought I should give some credence to is Zii (Zero is Initalization)
+	But in regards to dangling pointers maybe I can just give back a index indead of a pointer (Handles are the better pointers) Another Thought I should give some credence to Zii (Zero is Initalization)

 # Goals